 Imagine touching yourself into wholeness in the same way as a house is touched over and over again as it’s being built, bringing a quality of attention and care to the process.

 This attention and touch is an act of love.
-Your loving desire to remove detritus, excavate, then rebuild with care and truth and in alignment.
+It’s your loving desire to remove detritus, to excavate then rebuild with care and truth, in alignment.

 4. There is a step-by-step process for everything required to build a house.
 Skipping these steps results in frustration and problems down the road.